Sword Art Online: Lost Song: Reception

 Sword Art Online: Lost Song received "mixed or average" reviews, according to video game review aggregator Metacritic.
 Destructoid writer Josh Tolentino believed, like its predecessors, Lost Song was meant for fans of the series.
 He praised the combat system for being less time-consuming in comparison to Hollow Fragment, though he criticized the dungeons as being bland and an "apathetic level design".
 Meghan Sullivan of IGN gave the game a score of 6/10, believing the controls are easy to use and commended the multiplayer, but stated that the enemies and dungeons are repetitive and considered the story to be dull.
 Hardcore Gamers Jason Bohn stated that the game was "hamstrung by a lack of investment", noting the lack of English voice acting and the plot being told through static images.
 Meanwhile, PlayStation Lifestyle awarded it a score of 7 out of 10, calling it "a fun, lighthearted and breezy run through well-worn action-RPG territory."

+Cubed3 gave the game an unfavorable score of 5 out of 10, stating, "While the title is primarily a fun gameplay experience at first with improved flight mechanics, its weak story, poor companion AI, excessive fan service, and heavily recycled late-game environments make it a lost cause for anyone who isn't a die-hard fan."